-In the top bar, you can quickly switch between pages, download a report, apply filters, select date ranges, and access the leads dashboard.
+In the top bar, you can quickly switch between pages or see a report per-workspace, download a report (only for individual pages) and apply filters.

-The Page Overview section shows general information about your page: Visitors, Conversions and Conversion Rate.
+The Experience Overview section shows general information about your experience: Visitors, Conversions and Conversion Rate.

 The Performance graph gives you information about visits, conversions and bounce rate (the percentage of visitors to a particular website who navigate away from the site without converting) in the Count mode and information about your conversion rate in the Rate mode.
 Just hover your mouse over any date to see the numbers.

 You can download your data in .txt, .csv, or .xlsx format if you select an individual experience first, as demonstrated in the GIF below.
 Make sure to select the desired time range first, using the filter on the right, next to the page name.